GrupoDiana/BRT-Documentation/docs/osc/control.md

 #### Example

+- Assuming:
+    - that Listener A is assigned to channels 0–1 in Active.
+    - that Channels 0–1 have a calibration offset of 100 dB.
+    - that Listener A has digital levels of -29 dBFS and -27 dBFS.

+    BeRTA receives: `/control/getListenerSoundLeveldBSPL B`

+    BeRTA sends: `/control/getListenerSoundLeveldBSPL B true 71 73 ""`

+- Assuming:
-Assume Listener A is assigned to channels 0–1 in Standby, and virtual Listener B references Listener A. Channels 0–1 have a calibration offset of 100 dB.
-If Listener B has digital levels of -30 dBFS and -28 dBFS:
+    - that Listener A is assigned to channels 0–1 in Standby
+    - that Listener B is virtual and references Listener A.
+    - that Channels 0–1 have a calibration offset of 100 dB.
+    - that Listener B has digital levels of -30 dBFS and -28 dBFS.

     BeRTA receives: `/control/getListenerSoundLeveldBSPL B`

     BeRTA sends: `/control/getListenerSoundLeveldBSPL B true 70 72 ""`

     The result uses Listener B's signal and the calibration of channels 0–1.
 Listener A being in Standby does not affect it.

     If Listener B has no calibration reference:

     BeRTA sends: `/control/getListenerSoundLeveldBSPL B false -inf -inf "Listener B has no direct output or valid calibration reference."`

 <!----------------------------------------------------------------------------------->
 <hr style="border:1px solid gray">